bassmaster187/TeslaLogger/README.md

 Or a Teslalogger Image for a Raspberry PI 3B+: https://e-mobility-driving-solutions.com/produkt/teslalogger-image/?lang=en

-You can also run it in a Docker:
+You can also run it for free in a Docker / Synology:
 [Docker Setup](docker_setup.md)

 # Configuration